oqtane/oqtane.translations/README.md

 This way the tool will generate the same resources that's available in `English (en)` folder that you saw earlier, but the main difference you will get a FRESH copy of the resources, because the default resources need to be updated frequently to get the newly added resources in the Oqtane Framework source.

+In case you want to generate a culture specific resources instead of clone the English resources and suffix them, you could simple run `oqtane-extractor -c={Culture}` with option.

 ## How to use the translations in Oqtane Framework

 As we know Oqatane Framework is using two runtimes `Server` and `WebAssembly`, to make sure sure that the newly added translation should work as expected what you need is to copy the translations folder content into `Oqtane.Client` project more specifically into `Resources` folder or the name that is configured in the `AddLocalization()` extension.